 Enterprise-level technology implementations are known for being a challenging and complex process.
 Shoddy planning, poor communication, and corrupt data can be detrimental not only to the project but to the organization as a whole.
-According to research, 28% of organizations claim their implementations failed.
+According to data collected by Technology Evaluation Centers, nearly 50% of ERP implementations fail the first time around.
 It’s no wonder that many firms are indecisive when investing in new technology and often do nothing settling for stagnation — no matter the amount of dissatisfaction in the current technology solution and the potential risk of business atrophy.
 Though this risk-averse behavior is not unfounded, don’t let indecision prevent your firm from adopting new technology, which in turn will foster scalable business growth.
 With proper planning and the right vendor, your technology implementation will be a success.
 Below are five steps to help you prepare for the successful implementation of a financial technology platform.

 #1 Project Team and Stakeholders

 Your implementation project team should consist of individuals who will be directly involved in getting the new technology rolled-out in your organization.
 This project team typically includes individuals from operations, accounting, and IT, as well as a project manager to head up the process.

 When working with Terrapin Technologies, clients can expect a seasoned team who can draw on experience from past successes.
 The implementation project team works to clearly define project goals and milestones based on the unique needs of each client.
 The project team, which includes a director, relationship manager, and system architect, coordinate development efforts to manage a successful implementation.